Aman0Shah/ALonelyPlace/README.md

 it wanted to be a tree
 alone in a field

-## Spoiled Milk
-Don’t cry over spilled milk
-It was going to be bad anyway
-Smile, it is now cheese

-## Life Once Again
-Life moves on despite,
-You giving permission to it
-Enjoy, what you have, ok?

-## So …
-Look around it's free
-Animals can roam the Earth pleased
-So, don’t put a fee

-## science
-Life as we know it
-So young, so beautiful
-It shall grow forever

 # Blrubs
 **"Simply Amazing, Can't Believe What art, he has proven himself once again.
 BRAVO!"**